-This report also includes the information required by the U.S. Office of Management and Budget ("OMB") Uniform Guidance: Schedule of Expenditures of Federal Awards, Independent Auditor's Report on Compliance For Each Major Program and on Internal Controls over Compliance Required by Uniform Guidance and Schedule of Findings and Questioned Costs.
+A separate report will be issued to include the information required by the U.S. Office of Management and Budget ("OMB") Uniform Guidance: Schedule of Expenditures of Federal Awards, Independent Auditor's Report on Compliance For Each Major Program and on Internal Controls over Compliance Required by Uniform Guidance and Schedule of Findings and Questioned Costs.
 In addition, it also includes the Independent Auditor's Report on Internal Controls Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards, as well as the management letter required by the Rules of the Auditor General, Chapter 10.850, Audits of Charter Schools and Similar Entities.